 Students who have attained scores in the “Green Zone” on the GED Ready test will see Online Proctored (O.P.) registration information when they login to their accounts.

 The GED Ready test can be taken online, and qualifying applicants must have attained the minimally required score within the past 60 days.
 The GED Ready test costs $6.99 per subject and can be purchased by students from their GED.com accounts.

-Technical requirements for taking the Online Proctored GED Test
+Technical Requirements for Taking the Online Proctored GED Test

 Mobile devices and tablets cannot be used.
 To guarantee the transfer of exam data continually, you must maintain a connection speed of at least 500kbps.
-You are required to make sure your internet connectivity is stable and secure and you’re not allowed to close your browser.
+You are required to make sure your Internet connectivity is stable and secure, and you’re not allowed to close your browser.

 When taking the Online Proctored (OP) GED test, you are required to install the GED proctoring software on the computer you use on the exam.

 When the OP (Online Proctored) GED exam starts, you’ll be asked to verify your identity.
-You must take a photo of your face by webcam photo and of your photo ID, and there are more things the software on your computer will have to verify to secure a safe and secure testing environment.
+You must take a photo of your face via webcam photo and of your photo ID, and there are more things the software on your computer will have to verify to secure a safe and secure testing environment.

 When taking the online GED test, the software will monitor your computer, check any sort of software that’s running, and stream the data of your exam, via the cloud, to the proctoring software.
 Additionally, the software records audio and video through your webcam.